 Preparing for potty training can make the difference between a reluctant toddler to one who can finally ditch the diapers.
 And thankfully, this preparation is much simpler than you might think.

-Below, I share the steps I took to prepare for potty training and help my kids feel comfortable with this new stage in their lives.
+Below, I share the steps I took to prepare for potty training to help my kids feel comfortable with this new stage in their lives:

 The first step is to simply buy a potty and bring it home.
 Introduce it to your child in a casual and playful manner, not something she should feel anxious or worried about.

-I also recommend keeping your potty in the bathroom, rather than as a seat he can sit on anywhere in the house.
-Unless you’re okay with her peeing and pooping everywhere (and you might, that’s okay), it’s best to set expectations from the start.
+I also recommend keeping the potty in the bathroom, rather than as a seat she can sit on anywhere at home.
+Unless you’re okay with her peeing and pooping everywhere (and you might, that’s okay), it’s best to set expectations and avoid mixed messages.

-2. Gradually have your child sit on the potty
+2. Have your child sit on the potty

 With your toddler now familiar with the potty, start suggesting that he sit on it from time to time.